Part 4: What Really Happened

 13. After the brigade commander approved the administrative-error-produced DSC nomination, it was forwarded to the 101st Airborne Division with its listed enclosures.
 Had the division awards and decoration section known the original nomination was for the CMH, they would have advised the brigade they used the wrong form, but they had no way of knowing the original nomination was for the CMH.

 14. Concerning the division commander’s review, he also did not see the missing documents as they were not listed as enclosures on the division letter of transmittal forwarding the nomination to XXIV Corps.
 That letter of transmittal stated: “1 Encl: NC,” which means “1 Enclosure: No Changes.”
 The one enclosure would have been the Form 157-R with its listed enclosures received from the 82nd Airborne Division, with nothing added.
 If the missing documents had become available for review at the division level, they would have been listed as additions in the letter of transmittal from the 101st to the XXIV Corps.
 The use of “NC” verifies that the critical documents were never seen at the division level.
+(To see the 101st letter of transmittal to the XXIV Corps., see link #5 at the bottom of this page.)

 16. To demonstrate that the missing documents would have made a difference, the general order awarding the Silver Star to Cpt.
 Fry’s co-pilot, CW1 James L. Wittman, is noteworthy.
-Mr. Wittman’s Silver Star Citation, prepared by Cpt.
-Fry, in 1968, contains 522 words describing the action, while Cpt.
+Mr. Wittman’s Silver Star Citation, in 1968, contains 522 words describing the action, while Cpt.
 Fry’s DSC Citation includes only 220 words for the same event.
 Mr. Wittman’s Citation states that two medevac aircraft were forced away by intense enemy fire before he volunteered to land for the wounded; Cpt.
 Fry’s DSC Citation mentions only one medevac aircraft being forced away.
 Mr. Wittman’s Citation notes, “He then made two dry runs using his searchlight, repeatedly drawing fire, to ensure he would not hit any of the friendly troops in the area.”
 In contrast, Cpt.
 Fry’s Citation only indicates that he used his searchlight to “pinpoint the enemy's position.”

 17. To further support the “missing documents” position, below is a comparison between the “reasons” provided for awarding the DSC and the actual events that transpired that night, based on the missing eyewitness statements and the document prepared by the aviation company executive officer, which were unavailable for review at the infantry brigade or division levels and were not assessed at the USARV Headquarters level.

-18. General Orders 3125, Headquarters, United States Army Vietnam, dated 13 August 1969, provided three reasons why Cpt.
+18. General Orders 3125, Headquarters, United States Army Vietnam, dated August 13, 1969, provided three reasons why Cpt.
 Fry received the DSC.

 1st Reason Given